SwolenOstrich430/basketball-stats/docs/database/raw-data/raw-stats-mining-design.md

 * Game-by-game statistics for players and teams

 #### 2.2.1 Teams and Players
-Because this app's main purpose will be to analyze player and team statistics, we aren't going to be too concerned with historical and descriptive data like team lineage, colors, oownership, etc.
+Because this app's main purpose will be to analyze player and team statistics, we aren't going to be too concerned with historical and descriptive data like team lineage, colors, ownership, etc.

 For the most part, we want to know who's on which team, who played who when, and if someone moved teams at any point.